FirdausAttalea/Tugas4PAM/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Thankuu

 Please make sure to update tests as appropriate.